THE PIANIST: A SYNOPSIS OF THE STORY

 Like many other Holocaust survivors, Wladyslaw Szpilman did not discuss the events of the war, or his trauma directly with his son.
 But Andreas soon become devoted to sharing his father’s astonishing memoir with the world.

-Owing to Andreas’ continued dedication, The Pianist has since become an international best-seller with 42 translations, as well as an Academy Award-winning film by Roman Polanski, a survivor of the Krakow Ghetto himself.
+Owing to Andreas’ continued dedication, The Pianist has since become an international best-seller with 42 translations, as well as an Academy Award-winning film.

 And now, Andreas Szpilman believes that Emily Mann’s play is the next “stage” in sharing his father’s story with the world.
 Watch him discuss it in this short video.